 Are you tired of never finding your gardening tools, or constantly seeing toys thrown around your yard?
 Don’t worry about this any longer!
-Here are great ways to turn ordinary items into extraordinary yard storage.
+Here are great backyard storage ideas!
 Think of it as your own personal storage unit, but cute!

 Dresser Converted to Drink Station

 Turn an old dresser into a great outdoor drink station.
 Perfect for a patio space, this is the best way to reuse an old dresser with peeling paint.
 Idea from Home Talk.